marwatk/gsuite-to-gmail/README.md

 1. Visit https://myaccount.google.com/apppasswords as user@gmail.com
 1. Choose 'Mail' for app
 1. Choose Other under device and enter "smtp for alternate froms"
-1. Copy the password somewhere temporary (clipboard is fine, but you can reuse this for more accounts later)
+1. Copy the password somewhere temporary
+    1. You can reuse this for more accounts later
-1. Visit https://mail.google.com/mail/#settings/accounts as user@gmail.com
+3. Visit https://mail.google.com/mail/#settings/accounts as user@gmail.com
-1. Under "Send mail as" click "Add another email address"
+4. Under "Send mail as" click "Add another email address"
-1. Enter your user@example.com address details
+5. Enter your user@example.com address details
-1. Make sure "Treat as an alias" is checked, click "Next Step"
+6. Make sure "Treat as an alias" is checked, click "Next Step"
-1. Enter `smtp.gmail.com` as the SMTP Server, port should be `587`
+7. Enter `smtp.gmail.com` as the SMTP Server, port should be `587`
-1. Username is your gmail account, user@gmail.com
+8. Username is your gmail account, user@gmail.com
-1. Password is the app password we just copied
+9. Password is the app password we just copied
-1. Make sure TLS is selected, click Add Account
+10. Make sure TLS is selected, click Add Account

 A confirmation email will be sent to user@example.com.
 Once confirmed you're able to choose that email address as a 'From' when sending.